Frequently Asked Questions: Photograph Copying, Repair and Retouching

 What images can you copy?

 Virtually any image can be copied.
 Previous clients have provided photographs, transparencies (slides) and negatives.
 Photographs have come in all shapes and sizes.
 Negative and transparency sizes can be of any size up to 5×4 inches.
 I can also copy small pictures, letters, maps, drawings and paintings up to A2.
 These items have copies provided as an image for display purposes.
+If you would prefer to send the prints/negatives via the post, they can be sent via recorded or next day delivery.
+Please contact us for more details using the contact page.

 Can panoramic and other large photographs be copied?